 - Convenient and cost-effective: Freezing fruits and veggies is a convenient and cost-effective way to enjoy your favorite produce year-round, making it easy to use your favorite fruits and veggies whenever you want.

 Quick Start Tips for Freezing Fruit and Vegetables

 - Freeze fruits and vegetables when they are ripe and at the height of freshness.

 - After harvesting or buying, frozen fruit and vegetables will need to be frozen quickly

 - Use heavy-duty freezer bags and store them flat

 - Fill your container as much as possible, then remove all the air you can for better texture and taste (check out these nifty ziplock bag holders—I’m obsessed with them!)

 - An easy way to remove air is with a straw.
 Insert the straw into the bag and seal the straw in the bag.
 Suck the air out and carefully remove the straw, and seal.

 How to Blanch Fruit and Veggies

 The best frozen fruit and vegetables all have one nifty trick to them – they have been through a blanch.
-No idea what that means?
+Need help figuring out what that means?
 You aren’t alone.
 The blanch definition says the word means to take out the color or make something pale.
-However, why this term was used for freezing fruit and vegetables is a bit of a mystery since taking out the color is exactly the opposite of what we want to do.
-In kitchen-speak, the blanch definition is more about preserving the color, flavor and texture of a fruit or vegetable you want to freeze.
+However, why this term was used for freezing fruit and vegetables is a mystery since taking out the color is precisely the opposite of what we want.
+In kitchen-speak, the blanch definition is more about preserving the color, flavor, and texture of a fruit or vegetable you want to freeze.
 To blanch something is easy—here’s how it’s done: